POPWorldMedia/POPForums/docs/oauthonly.md

 ```
 Here's what these do:
 * `IsOAuthOnly`: The master switch for this mode.
 When set to true, all of the things the forum would do to manage user accounts, like account creation, passwords, email, goes away, delegating it to the OAuth identity provider.
-* `OAuthClientID`: Sometimes called an "application ID," this value comes from the identity provider to understand what service (your forum) is talking to it.
+* `OAuthClientID`: Sometimes called an "application ID," this value comes from the identity provider to understand what service (your forum, in this case) is talking to it.
 * `OAuthClientSecret`: The forum uses this value when it calls back to the provider to validate or refresh a token.
 * `OAuthLoginBaseUrl`: This is the base URL that the forum uses to redirect users to the identity provider.
 It appends this with a query string, including the callback URL (handled by the forum), the scope, and a state value.
 * `OAuthTokenUrl`: The URL that the forum uses to validate a code or refresh token that came back from the user redirect.